 - Malicious Misnaming: The First Doctor likes mispronouncing Ian Chesterton's last name to annoy him, although he still manages to get it wrong when he's talking to himself.

 - Manchild: He sees himself as a dignified old man but his maturity level is closer to that of a fourteen-year-old: loving showing off to girls, being surly to authority figures, struggling with social skills, incredible self-centredness, gleeful meddling and boundless curiosity (not to mention his somewhat vertical relationship with Ian and Barbara and his incredibly parallel relationship with Vicki).
 Later canon pretty much states the "old man" aspects of his character were actually just a childlike attempt to look important.
 All this said, all of his later incarnations trust him to the point of seeing him as an authority over them.

-- The Millstone: In Season 1, he spends most of his time getting the party into trouble that Ian or Barbara are then obliged to get them out of.
+- The Millstone: In Season 1, he spends most of his time getting the party into trouble, and then Ian or Barbara are obliged to get them out of it.

 - Neutral No Longer: He starts out unheroic, but after a few adventures with Ian and Barbara, he begins to suggest doing heroic deeds rather than being forced into it.